Ballet Magnificat!: Brazil satellite

 Curitiba, Brazil, became home to the first satellite of Ballet Magnificat! in February 2017, beginning with a professional training program and growing to include a performance company and school of the arts.

 In 2019, Ballet Magnificat! was welcomed by the mayor of Curitiba, Rafeal Greca.
 The dance company was also featured in the Curitiba City Hall news.

 Choreographers

-In addition to Kathy Thibodeaux, Ballet Magnificat! has depended greatly on former resident choreographer Jiri Sebastian Voborsky (1994–2021), and guest choreographer Tara Thibodeaux Drew, to keep the company's repertoire fresh and innovative.
+Ballet Magnificat! uses in-house and guest choreographers to create their unique and original ballets.